 The type of article should present a novel method, test, procedure, or surgical technique.
 The article needs to offer an innovative idea or way of doing something new, different, and better than those that have existed in clinical practice.
 Originality and quality of illustrations are essential ingredients.
 There are no restrictions on word count.

 SciTeMed journals provide a video article section designed to be presented as a detailed "how to" multimedia manual for clinical procedures or surgeries.
 The type of publication should offer a unique, substantive approach to an existing clinical practice.
 Originality and quality of illustrations are essential ingredients.
 Authors should submit a manuscript (video article) that contains the following sections: introduction, indications, procedures, potential complications, and discussion.
 Key pictures captured from the videos need to be included in the manuscript.
 There are no restrictions on word count or number of figures.
 However, the video article should be easy to read and should be quick way to review clinical pearls.
-The authors should provide legends of pictures and videos that contain no more than 100 words.
-There should be text notes, explanations or descriptions in the video (example).
+The authors should provide legends of pictures and videos.
+Any video clip over 30 seconds in length must have English-language narration or subtitles.

 Authors are encouraged to submit a video abstract along with any type of article.
 Video abstracts display videos of authors explaining their research in their own words.
 It helps authors connect and communicate with readers in a engaging way.
 It also helps the readers understand the authors’ ideas as well as the contents of the articles.